zbblanton/cloudflare_dynamic_dns_controller/README.md

 ## Creating a Cloudflare record

-To use the controller add the annotations to either a server or an ingress resource.
+To use the controller add the annotations to either a service or an ingress resource.
+For example:

 ``` yaml
 ---